fredilarsen/ModuleInterface/examples/WebPage/README.md

 Then add an Ethernet shield to the Mega, connect a CAT5 cable between the shield and your network switch or router, then power on.

 ### Installation of web server and database
-1. Run the XAMPP or WampServer installation package.
+Run the XAMPP or WampServer installation package.

 ### Configuration of database
-Start Apache and MySQL/MariaDb and open the phpMyAdmin page.
-OR use a similar tool, like HeidiSQL if you want to keep your htdocs directory clean from other stuff.
+1. Start Apache and MySQL/MariaDb and open the phpMyAdmin page.
+Or use a similar tool, like HeidiSQL if you want to keep your htdocs directory clean from other stuff.
 2. Go to the Import tab and run the "database setup/home_control.sql" file to create the required tables.
 The character set must be set to UTF-8.
 3. You now have the home_control database running.
-Data should be updated in the curentvalues table after a short while.
+Data should be updated in the currentvalues table after a short while, and you can inspect this (in phpMyAdmin by clicking on the table name to refresh the data).

 ### Configuration of web server
 1. The files from the "htdocs" folder are copied into the "C:/xampp/htdocs" folder (depending on installation).
 Unfortunately, XAMPP has a lot of files present here to supply phpMyAdmin etc, so it will be a mix.
 Some Other WAMP/LAMP distros keep the htdocs directory empty and supply database management tools like the native program HeidiSQL.